matthewvowels1/SpectralAnalysisTutorial/README.md

 In 'dummy_example/' there is  executable.py which makes running a spectral analysis easy.

-To use simply open up the .py file and edit the settings (e.g. filename, individual/dyadic analysis etc.) and run.
+To use simply open up the .py file and edit the settings (e.g. filename, individual/dyadic analysis etc.) and run (more insructions/info below).

+This script undertakes a number of analyses, following those used in:

+Vowels, Mark, Vowels, Wood (2018)

+Using spectral and cross-spectral analysis to identify patterns and synchrony in couples’ sexual desire.
+PloS One 13 (10).

+and those elaborated upon in:

+Vowels, Vowels, Wood (under review) Spectral and Cross-Spectral Analysis-a Tutorial for Psychologists and Social Scientists.
+PsyArXiv https://psyarxiv.com/mj75a/

+Please cite these works if you use this script : ]

 ## Notes about exectuable.py